Congress' Imran Khedawala lone Muslim MLA in new Gujarat Assembly | Politics

 - India

-Imran Khedawala of the Congress is the only Muslim candidate to be elected to the 182-member Gujarat Assembly in the just concluded polls, which saw the ruling Bharatiya Janata Party (BJP) win a landslide victory.
+Imran Khedawala of the Congress is the only Muslim candidate elected to the 182-member Gujarat Assembly in the just concluded polls, which saw the ruling Bharatiya Janata Party (BJP) register a landslide victory.

 Khedawala, the sitting Congress MLA from the Jamalpur-Khadia Assembly constituency in Ahmedabad city, won the election by a margin of 13,658 votes on Thursday to retain the seat.

-He defeated his nearest rival, Bhushan Bhatt of the BJP, in the Muslim majority constituency, where state president of the All India Majlis-E-Ittehadul Muslimeen (AIMIM) and former MLA Sabir Kabliwala was also in the fray.
+He defeated his nearest rival, Bhushan Bhatt of the BJP, in the Muslim-majority constituency, where the state president of the All India Majlis-E-Ittehadul Muslimeen (AIMIM) and former MLA Sabir Kabliwala was also in the fray.

-The Congress had fielded six Muslim candidates, including three siting MLAs.
+The Congress had fielded six Muslim candidates, including three sitting MLAs.
 Of these, five candidates, including two MLAs, lost.

-The Aam Aadmi Party (AAP) candidate took away 53,110 votes and contributed in the defeat of Pirzada.
+The Aam Aadmi Party (AAP) candidate took away 53,110 votes and contributed to the defeat of Pirzada.

 In the Abdasa seat in Kutch district, Congress' Muslim candidate Jat Mamad Jung was defeated by a margin of around 9,000 votes by BJP nominee and former Congress MLA Pradhyumansinh Jadeja.